SimLabQuantumMaterials/DEMAGIS/README.md

 # DEMAGIS: a DEnse MAtrix Generator with gIve Spectrum

-**DEMAGIS** provides a dense matrix generator which is able to generate large-scale symmetric (Hermitian) matrices with given spectral distributions.
+**DEMAGIS** provides a dense matrix generator which is able to generate symmetric (Hermitian) matrices with given spectral distributions in parallel.
 The objective of DEMAGIS is to provide large-scale test suite for the benchmark and evaluation of spectrum-based iterative eigensolvers.

 **DEMAGIS** is written in C++, which has two building options: